Welcome to the eight step in our free professional learning series on personal blogging!

 - YouTube – public videos only

-Embedding a video using the URL is as simple as:
+You embed a video using the URL as follows:

 1. Copy the video’s URL from your web browser’s address bar while viewing the video.